telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-editors-in-column-templates.md

 # Render Grid Editor in Column Template

-The example below demonstrates how to render an input editor in a column template and provide the editing functionality.
+The following example demonstrates how to render an input editor in a column template and provide the editing functionality.

 ###### Example